 The quality of a tutorial can be set based on several factors which change according to a tutorial’s format.
 Some general factors which may or not be in a review without any specific order are:

-• Readability: if the tutorial is easy to understand and you can follow along without issues.
+- Readability: when the tutorial is easy to understand and you can follow along without issues.

-• Length: if the tutorial has an adequate length based on the number of topics that it teaches.
+- Length: when the tutorial has an adequate length based on the number of topics that it teaches.

-• Engagement: if the tutorial interacts with their users or provides exercises or challenges to them.
+- Engagement: if the tutorial interacts with their users such as providing exercises or challenging them.

-• Environment: if the tutorial provides a configured environment for their users to learn and test stuff.
+- Setup: if the tutorial includes a proper setup for their users to learn and be able to test stuff.

 Price